TUTORIAL TUESDAY ~ If it’s blue and not a blueberry or if it’s orange and not an orange, DON”T PUT IT IN YOUR BODY! ~ BLOG 365.55

 I’m continuing on with the slow cooker theme while we’re still in winter and my slow cooker is in use regularly.
 Last week I talked about the invention of the slow cooker.
 So, this week let’s talk about some secrets and tips to get the most out of your cooker.

-Slow Cookers come in a variety of shapes and sizes these days.
-Not every slow cooker is right for every recipe.
-I myself have 4 different types.
+Not every slow cooker is right for every recipe though.
+I, myself have 4 different types.
 And I use each one for different reasons and recipes.
-For example when making most of my chicken breast or pork chop recipes, I LOVE using my long flat one when need to have a single layer, but for soups or chilis I LOVE my NINJA slow cooker because of all the options for browning meats first right inside the cooker and varied temperature options.
+For example when making most of my chicken breast or pork chop recipes, I LOVE using my long flat one to have a single layer, but for soups or chilis I LOVE my NINJA slow cooker because of all the options for browning meats first right inside the cooker and varied temperature options.

 SLOW COOKER SECRETS